Geography of Rwanda: Ecology

+Rwanda's environment is shaped by its highland geography and dense population, both of which put pressure on natural resources.
+Major environmental challenges include deforestation for fuel and agriculture, overgrazing, land degradation, soil erosion, a decline in soil fertility (soil exhaustion), wetland degradation and loss of biodiversity, and widespread poaching.
+Rwanda's growing population has intensified land use, contributing to soil exhaustion and pressure on arable land.

-Rwanda has established strict environmental protection policies under the Rwanda Environment Management Authority (REMA) and the Green Growth and Climate Resilience Strategy adopted in 2011.
-The country has banned plastic bags, promoted renewable energy use, and introduced policies for sustainable land and water management.
+The government has responded with large-scale reforestation, terracing and wetland restoration programmes, including the rehabilitation of the Nyandungu Urban Wetland Eco-Park in Kigali.
+Environmental protection policies are administered by the Rwanda Environment Management Authority (REMA) under the Green Growth and Climate Resilience Strategy adopted in 2011; the country has banned plastic bags, promoted renewable energy use, and introduced policies for sustainable land and water management.

 International agreements

 Rwanda is a party to the following international agreements: